Guided training-based evaluation assistanceRegister Now

 To schedule a report for future execution:

-- Select when the job should start and the scheduled recurrence of the job
+- Specify when the job should start and the scheduled recurrence of the job

-- If the report has filter options, select the filter values that you want the report to run with, otherwise skip to step 8
+- If the report has input controls, specify the control values with which you want the report to run.
+Otherwise skip to step 8

 Securing Your Data